Jatinsley/F1-Statistics-Mapping/README.md

 ### Question 3: Most Deviating Race from Historical Average Total Race Duration

 - **Goal**: Identify the race with the most deviation from the historical average race duration for each circuit.
-- **Process**: Calculate total race duration for each race and compare it with the historical average for the same circuit.
+- **Process**: Calculate the total race duration for each race and compare it with the historical average for the same circuit to measure to find deviation.
 - **Output**:
 - The race with the most deviation from historical race duration.
 - Top 10 races with the largest deviations.